PORTFOLIO OF RECORDINGS - 2020/1

 • Two two-hour plenary sessions at the beginning of Semester 1.

-• Eight two-hour seminars in Semester 2 during which each student will give a presentation on their paper topic or have their documentary played back.
+• 16 hours of seminars during which each student will have their documentary played back.

 • Three three-hour workshops run by visiting professionals.